eugeniosaintemarie/blog-v1/_includes/posts/2024-07-21-John-Koenig-The-Dictionary-of-Obscure-Sorrows/en.md

-### Thrapt
-adj. awed at the impact someone has had on your life, feeling intimidated by how profoundly they helped shape your identity, having served as a ghostwriter of a work that nevertheless only appears under your name.
->From thrapped, drawn tight, as with nautical ropes + rapt, carried away with emotion.

 ### Antiophobia
 n. a fear you sometimes experience while leaving a loved one, wondering if this will turn out to be the last time you’ll ever see them, and whatever slapdash good-bye you toss their way might have to serve as your final farewell.
 >Greek αντίο (antío), farewell + -φοβία (-phobía), fear.
 Pronounced “an-tee-uh-foh-bee-uh.”

+### Thrapt
+adj. awed at the impact someone has had on your life, feeling intimidated by how profoundly they helped shape your identity, having served as a ghostwriter of a work that nevertheless only appears under your name.
+>From thrapped, drawn tight, as with nautical ropes + rapt, carried away with emotion.

+### Sonder
+The realization that each random passerby is the main character of their own story, in which you are just an extra in the background.

+### Burn upon reentry
+n. the bitter disappointment upon finding no new messages after spending hours out of contact, as if the world had barely even noticed you had left.
+>From the tendency of spacefaring objects to heat up upon reentering the atmosphere.

 ### Pax latrina
 n. the meditative atmosphere of being alone in a bathroom, sequestered inside your own little isolation booth, enjoying a moment backstage from the razzle-dazzle of public life.
 >Latin pax, a period of peace + latrina, toilet.
 Compare Pax Romana or Pax Americana; sometimes the solace of bathroom stalls can feel just as profound as the protection of empires.
 Pronounced “paks luh-tree-nah.”

-### Burn upon reentry
-n. the bitter disappointment upon finding no new messages after spending hours out of contact, as if the world had barely even noticed you had left.
->From the tendency of spacefaring objects to heat up upon reentering the atmosphere.